Q1-G/HR-administration-system/README.md

 Steps to Run the App Locally

 1) Download repository project file from GitHub
-2) Unzip the project folder found in "downlowds"
+2) Unzip the project folder found in "downloads"
 3) Extract the project folder and move it to a directory of your choice
 4) Open the project folder in the VS code or any text editor of your choice
 5) Create a ".env" file in the root folder.